Strategy: The Apostolic Cycle

 Overview

-Our goal is to align our strategy to the strategy of Jesus and his apostles.
-What was their overarching strategy?
-The Apostolic Cycle is a framework that summarizes how the resurrected and reigning Jesus led his apostles and the rest of the church during the first thirty years of the New Testament church.
-More specifically, it summarizes the apostles’ core commitments, goals, and activities in the book of Acts.
-With these categories in mind, it helps us align ourselves to Jesus’s leadership in our day.
+Our goal is to align our strategy with the strategy of Jesus and his apostles.
+What was their overarching approach?
+The Apostolic Cycle provides a framework that summarizes how the resurrected and reigning Jesus led his apostles and the early church during the first thirty to sixty years of the New Testament era.
+More specifically, it summarizes the apostles’ core commitments, goals, and activities as seen in the book of Acts and the New Testament letters.
+With these categories in mind, the cycle helps us align ourselves with Jesus’s leadership in our own day.

-This is the overarching strategy that helps to drive our vision to start, strengthen, and multiply churches.
+This overarching strategy drives our vision to start, strengthen, and multiply churches.

 Detailed Explanation

-The following statements explain the nature of this cycle and its relevance for today, which are organized into the following categories: (1) Core Commitments, (2) Goals, (3) Activities for Each of the Goals, (4) Transferability Across Cultures, (5) Ministry Methods, and (6) Framework for Discussion among Church Leaders.
+The following statements explain the nature of this cycle and its relevance for today—organized into: (1) Core Commitments, (2) Goals, (3) Activities for Each of the Goals, (4) Transferability Across Cultures, (5) Ministry Methods, (6) Framework for Action among Church Leaders, and (7) Obstacles and Correctives.

-1. Ten core commitments (or priorities) undergirded and saturated every part of the apostolic cycle.
+Ten core commitments (or priorities) undergirded and saturated every part of the Apostolic Cycle.
 Ultimately, Christians are committed to the triune God of the Bible—Father, Son, and Holy Spirit—and they seek to honor each person of the Trinity as outlined in Scripture.[1]
-In light of God’s supreme worth and authority, Christians commit themselves to fellowship with God and others, personal holiness, the Word of God, prayer and fasting, the mission of Jesus Christ (which is to make disciples of all nations), care for those in need, using our spiritual gifts for the strengthening of the church, praise and thanksgiving, and biblical leadership (as shepherds/elders/overseers and deacons lead within the church).
+In light of God’s supreme worth and authority, Christians commit themselves to fellowship with God and others, godly character, the Word of God, prayer and fasting, the mission of Jesus Christ (which is to make disciples of all nations), using spiritual gifts to strengthen the church, care for those in need, praise and thanksgiving, and biblical leadership (shepherds/elders/overseers, deacons, and faithful women who labored in ministry).

 These core commitments translated into concrete activities that were never compartmentalized in the life of the first-century church.
-For example, prayer was not merely a part of the process of commissioning leaders; it was related to each part of The Apostolic Cycle.
+For example, prayer was not only a part of the process of commissioning leaders; it was related to each part of the Apostolic Cycle.

 he gathered new believers into Christian communities (which met publicly and privately in homes),